orionrobots/orionrobots.github.io/wiki/xor.md

 title: XOR
 ---

 XOR means eXclusive Or.
-It is a <a class="wiki" href="/wiki/boolean.html" title="Boolean">Boolean</a> operation which takes binary inputs and combines them for a single digital output.
+It is a <a href="/wiki/boolean.html" title="Boolean">Boolean</a> operation which takes binary inputs and combines them for a single digital output.

 An XOR gate is explicitly a 2 input device, who's output is only true if and only if the inputs are different.